Black Hole Quantum Mechanics and Generalized Error Functions: Discussion

-While the agreement with the modular completion prescription holds to an impressive level of detail, there are some intriguing (but arguably minor) discrepancies that indicate that our localization analysis may be too naive.
+While the agreement with the modular completion prescription holds to a remarkable level of detail, there are some intriguing discrepancies that indicate that our localization analysis may be too naive.
 In particular, in the two-body case, our result correctly captures the complementary error function $M_1$ in \eqref{eqn:Th2unref}, but misses the extra Gaussian term, which is crucial for modular invariance \cite{Manschot:2010sxc}.
 As understood in \cite{Alexandrov:2019rth}\footnote{The Gaussian term was reproduced in \cite{Murthy:2018bzs} by a localization computation in a gauged linear sigma model, where it also followed from an $\eta$-dependent shift in the refined index.
-It would be interesting to perform a similar computation in the quiver quantum mechanics reducing to our supersymmetric quantum mechanics on the Coulomb branch, along the lines of \cite{Hori:2014tda}.}, this term can be traced to a $\eta$-dependent shift in the refined index (where $\eta$ is proportional to $\Re\log y$, which is also absent in our computation of the refined Witten index.
+It would be interesting to perform a similar computation in the quiver quantum mechanics reducing to our supersymmetric quantum mechanics on the Coulomb branch, along the lines of \cite{Hori:2014tda}.}, this term can be traced to an $\eta$-dependent shift in the refined index (where $\eta$ is proportional to $\Re\log y$), which is also absent in our computation of the refined Witten index.
 In fact, our refined index computation also misses the contribution of the $A$-roof genus in the reduction to the symplectic leaves $\cM_n(\{\gamma_i,u_i\})$, which is necessary to produce the equivariant Dirac index which is supposed to count BPS states.
 Fortunately, under localization with respect to rotations, the $A$-roof genus only contributes powers of $(\log y)/(y-1/y)$ at isolated fixed points, powers which we have fixed by a suitable choice of normalization.
-Clearly, these issues are linked together and it would be desirable to have a more rigorous treatment of localization in this system.
+These issues are likely related, and it would be desirable to develop a more rigorous treatment of localization in this system.